Facebook Bidding has been the foundation of Facebook advertising for years. When it comes to selling ad space, Facebook employs a bidding mechanism.

 You need to decide what audience you want to reach.
 You can use a saved audience or create a new one.
 A few things to consider when selecting your audience are demographics, Income Level, and more.

 3. Determine Your Budget

 Before you go ahead with bidding, you need to decide how much money you want to spend for your campaign.
-You can set daily budget targets or even opt for a life time budget and shut the ad as and when required.
+You can set daily budget targets or even opt for a lifetime budget and shut the ad as and when required.

 For instance, if you choose a lifetime budget of INR 200 and the ad will run for 20 days, you’ll probably spend about INR 10/day.
 While if you choose a daily budget of INR 200, Facebook won’t spend more than INR 200 per day till the due date of your ad campaign.

-4. Delivery Options:
+4. Delivery Options

 Facebook provides three delivery options.